SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ![The UI of the sample application](../images/use-aad-tutorial-video.gif)

 As you can see, the client-side web part allows to search users based on their name, and provides all the matching users through a **DetailsList** component of Office UI Fabric.
 Moreover, the web part has a configurable option, available in the property pane, to select how to access the Microsoft Graph.
-In fact, starting from SharePoint Framework v.1.4.1 you can access the Microsoft Graph either using the native graph client (**MSGraphClient**), or the low level type to access any AAD-secured REST API (**AadHttpClient**).
+In fact, starting from SharePoint Framework v.1.4.1 you can access the Microsoft Graph either using the native graph client (**MSGraphClient**), or the low level type to access any Azure AD secured REST API (**AadHttpClient**).

 > [!NOTE]
 > You can find the full source code of the sample solution in the following GitHub repository [spfx-api-scopes-tutorial](#).